algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 3. **Encourage Collaboration:** Use document reviews as a platform for collaboration.
 Encourage discussions and foster an environment where team members feel comfortable seeking and providing feedback.

-4. **Acknowledge Positive Aspects:** In addition to pointing out areas for improvement, acknowledge positive aspects of the document.
-Positive reinforcement motivates team members and boosts morale.

-5. **Use Initials in Comments:** When leaving comments, include your initials to provide clear attribution of feedback.
-This helps in tracking and clarifying points during the review process.

 ### Document Review Process